AnonCSH/CoSimHeat/README.md

 - UK：A 2002 crawl of the .uk domain
   - https://suitesparse-collection-website.herokuapp.com/MM/LAW/uk-2002.tar.gz

-Folders M and N under each dataset store randomly sampled nodes according to the output distribution.
+Folders M and N under each dataset store the query nodes that are randomly sampled according to the degree distribution of each graph.